-The ground-based pump system should comprise of a storage vessel with associated pipework, a pump, in-line valves, a tank gauging system with a High Level Alarm (HLA) and an independent High High Level Alarm (HHLA).
+The ground based pump system should comprise of a storage vessel with associated pipework, a pump, in-line valves, a tank gauging system with a High Level Alarm (HLA) and an independent High High Level Alarm (HHLA).

-The system must be designed to fail-safe.
+The system must be designed to fail safe.
 Upon activation of either alarm or any system failure the system will simultaneously and automatically stop the pump, close any in-line valves and stop any ancillary equipment.
 If any of these components fail the system must stop, e.g. if an in-line valve closes, the pump, additional valves and any ancillary equipment will stop.

-4.3.
-Considerations
+3. CONSIDERATIONS

-When designing a ground-based pump delivery system the following should be considered and implemented.
+When designing a ground based pump delivery system the following should be considered and implemented.

-4.3.1.
-High High Level Alarm (HHLA)
+a.
+High High Level Alarm

-The bitumen storage tank must have an independent HHLA.
-When the HHLA is activated the stopping of the ground-based pump must be sequenced to simultaneously shut off both the pump and any in-line valves, and initiate an audible & visible alarm, as determined by the HAZOP/FSA.
-This Safety Integrated System must be independent of all other control systems, see the MPA/EBUK publication Guidance for Safe Bitumen Tank Management.
+The storage tank must have an independent HHLA.
+When the HHLA is activated the stopping of the ground based pump must be sequenced to simultaneously shut off both the pump and any in-line valves, and initiate an audible & visible alarm, as determined by the HAZOP/FSA.
+This Safety Integrated System must be independent of all other control systems, refer to the "Guidance for Safe Bitumen Tank Management".